A Very Harold & Kumar 3D Christmas

-A Very Harold & Kumar Christmas (previously titled A Very Harold & Kumar 3D Christmas) is a 2011 American buddy stoner comedy film directed by Todd Strauss-Schulson and written by Jon Hurwitz and Hayden Schlossberg.
+A Very Harold & Kumar 3D Christmas is a 2011 American buddy stoner Christmas comedy film directed by Todd Strauss-Schulson and written by Jon Hurwitz and Hayden Schlossberg.
 The sequel to Harold & Kumar Escape from Guantanamo Bay (2008), it is the third installment in the Harold & Kumar franchise, and stars John Cho, Kal Penn, and Neil Patrick Harris.
 The film follows estranged friends Harold Lee (Cho) and Kumar Patel (Penn) as they reunite to hunt for a Christmas tree.

 Preparations for the film began in May 2009, with Hurwitz, Schlossberg, and Strauss-Schulson signing soon thereafter.
-Cho, Harris, and Penn returned by June 2010, with the latter departing his role in the U.S. Office of Public Liaison to reprise his role in A Very Harold & Kumar Christmas.
+Cho, Harris, and Penn returned by June 2010, with the latter departing his role in the U.S. Office of Public Liaison to reprise his role in A Very Harold & Kumar 3D Christmas.
 Principal photography began later that month and lasted until that August, with filming locations including Detroit, Los Angeles, and New York City.
 Its marketing campaign used guerilla tactics led by Cho and Penn to promote the film's 3D and animated elements, a new for the franchise.

-A Very Harold & Kumar Christmas was theatrically released in the United States on November 4, 2011, by Warner Bros.
-The film received generally positive critical reception, with praise for the Christmas theme and performances of Cho, Penn, and Harris, but criticism for some of its humor.
+A Very Harold & Kumar 3D Christmas was theatrically released in the United States on November 4, 2011, by Warner Bros.
+Pictures.
+The film received generally positive critical reception.

 Plot

 Seven years after escaping from Guantanamo Bay detention camp, and two years after they have last spoken, best friends and roommates Harold Lee and Kumar Patel have gone their separate ways.

 Harold has given up smoking cannabis, become a successful businessman on Wall Street and married his Latina girlfriend Maria.
 Kumar, on the other hand, still lives in the messy apartment he once shared with Harold after getting kicked out of medical school due to failing a drug test.
-Kumar has recently been dumped again by his girlfriend Vanessa, who arrives at Kumar's apartment to inform him that she is pregnant with his child.
-Maria's father and Harold's father-in-law Mr. Perez decides to stay at Harold and Maria's house for Christmas.
-Mr. Perez, who does not like Harold, brings his prized Christmas tree that he has been growing for eight years, and gives Harold a short lecture about the tree's importance to his family.
-Kumar receives a package with Harold's name on it at his apartment and decides to deliver it to Harold.
+Kumar has recently been dumped again by his girlfriend Vanessa.
+She then arrives at Kumar's apartment to inform him that she is pregnant with his child.

+Maria's father and Harold's father-in-law Mr. Perez decides to stay at their house for Christmas.
+Mr. Perez, who does not like him, brings his prized Christmas tree that he has been growing for eight years, and gives Harold a short lecture about the tree's importance to his family.

+Kumar receives a package with Harold's name on it at his apartment so decides to deliver it to Harold.
 At Harold's house, they discover the item inside to be a large marijuana joint.